Faye Toogood on Assemblage 3, for Phillips de Pury

 For both the vanity cage and the Element Table Cage, which has been reedited in mesh for this collection, I worked with a welder who normally makes motorbikes, partly because he had particular metalworking skills but also because I wanted to reveal a raw, industrial element.
 I’ve kept all the welding quite messy, and yet when you open the doors of the vanity, you can see the beautiful leather jewelry box, solid bronze hooks and the mirrors backed in iridescent glass inside, which are really special pieces.

 The motorbike-maker also fabricated a pair of wall lights for the collection.
 How were those made?

 The wall lights are basically a steel and aluminum dome which I’ve had hand-beaten in the manner of a motorbike shell.
 Each one has three thin legs that hold it slightly away from the wall, like a hovering insect.
 When it’s turned on, there’s this halo of light cast on the wall around it.
-The aluminum light will be fade-anodised—we found a man that normally fade-anodises guns.
-The guns don’t have anything to do with it, but it’s the sort of thing only people with guns experiment with, and it’s a chemical way of mimicking the movement of colour found in iridescence.
+The aluminum light will be fade-anodized — we found a man that normally fade-anodizes guns.
+The guns don’t have anything to do with it, but it’s the sort of thing only people with guns experiment with, and it’s a chemical way of mimicking the movement of color found in iridescence.
 The steel version we’ve given the same oily patina as the Element Table Steel.